stuartwillis/poolparty/README.md

  PoolParty is designed to be run on Linux servers.
 As such, memory and storage may be limiting factors for some systems depending on genome sizes, number of pools, number of SNPs, etc.

  It is highly recommended to run the example files provided in the example directories before analyzing real datasets.

  PDF files in the example folders contains additional detailed information on the pipeline.

- We stronly recommend the use of linux 'screens' when running the PoolParty modules, as this avoids connection-interription crashes.
+ We stronly recommend the use of linux 'screens' when running the PoolParty modules, as this avoids connection-interruption crashes without sacrificing the ability to interact with the script.

- Instructions are provided below for installing dependencies with conda, i.e. without sudo privileges.
+ Instructions are provided below for installing dependencies with conda, i.e. **without sudo privileges**.
 ## Dependencies

 PoolParty is designed to be run on Linux (GNU) operating systems.
 Because it coordinates the execution of multiple packages there are number of dependencies that must be installed prior to running.
 With the use of diverse packages, the latest versions of Java, Perl, and R must be installed.
 The required packages for PoolParty are: